tests can help women track fertility

 a woman's urine.
 LH typically surges one to two days before an egg is released.

-intercourse in that window of time.
-These tests typically work much like
+in that window of time.
+These tests typically work much like pregnancy tests,

-pregnancy tests, returning results within a few minutes.
-They're generally
+returning results within a few minutes.
+They're generally quite reliable,

 Yet another category of ovulation kits, the ovulation microscope,

 analyzes saliva instead of urine, looking for a distinctive "ferning" pattern

 that appears because of a rise in estrogen before ovulation.
 Unlike most